The Samsung Gear S3 is a watch that's goes big in a bid to conquer the success of the Apple Watch 2 - and that's literally.

 That said, the Apple Watch 2, by comparison, will set you back £369 / $369, so Samsung is undercutting that model (and doing so with a larger-sized device, as if you want the bigger Apple Watch it's even more expensive) and still offering the same raft of features.

-In terms of release date, you're able to buy the Gear S3 Classic now, and the Gear S3 Frontier shouldn't be far behind.
+In terms of release date, you're able to buy both the Gear S3 Classic and Gear S3 Frontier right now.
+For the most part this review will focus on the Gear S3 Classic, but we've also referenced the Frontier at a few different points too.

 The Gear S3, despite only weighing 59g, still feels like a very heavy device on the wrist.
 To compare, the Samsung Gear S2 weighed 42g, and the Apple Watch 2 is 45.6g, so Samsung has gone meaty here with its latest smartwatch.